List of islands of South Korea

 South Korea occupies the southern portion of the Korean Peninsula, and has more islands than North Korea.
 Most of the islands of South Korea are on its west and south coasts.
-South Jeolla Province has the most islands among South Korea and Korean peninsula.
+Jeonnam-Gwangju has the most islands among South Korea and Korean peninsula.
 Other well known islands of South Korea are Jeju Island, Dokdo, Geojedo, Marado, and Heuksando for tourism.

 In accordance with the Constitution of South Korea, all of the islands controlled by the DPRK are wholly claimed by the ROK.
-On the other hand, according to the Constitution of the Democratic People's Republic of Korea, all of the islands controlled by the ROK are wholly claimed by the DPRK.
-This causes the tension between North and South Korea with islands such as Baengnyeongdo.

 Generally, name of islands of South Korea have do or seom at the end of the word.
 These notable two words mean island or islet in Korean language.
 For example, Jeju-do means Jeju Island and Hyeongjaeseom means Hyeongjae island.